aditya-grover/aditya-grover.github.io/_pages/about.md

 - [VideoCon](https://arxiv.org/abs/2311.10111) won the best paper award at Data Problems for Foundation Models workshop at ICLR 2024.
 Congrats Hritik!
 - Honored to receive the [Schmidt AI2050 Early Career Fellowship](https://www.schmidtsciences.org/ai2050-early-career-fellows-2024/).
 - Honored to be selected as a [Kavli Fellow](https://www.nasonline.org/programs/kavli-frontiers-of-science/news/2023-kavli-fellows.html) by the US National Academy of Sciences.
-- Thank you [Washington Post](https://www.washingtonpost.com/weather/2023/09/21/hurricane-lee-artificial-intelligence-forecasting/), [MIT Tech Review](https://www.technologyreview.com/2023/11/14/1083366/google-deepminds-weather-ai-can-forecast-extreme-weather-quicker-and-more-accurately/) for covering our research on ClimaX.
-My comments on the field more broadly in [Nature](https://www.nature.com/articles/d41586-023-03552-y) and [Science](https://www.science.org/content/article/ai-churns-out-lightning-fast-forecasts-good-weather-agencies)
-- [ClimaX](https://arxiv.org/abs/2301.10343) wins the best paper award at ICML Workshop on ML and Scientific Modeling.
-Congrats Tung!
-- [CleanCLIP](https://arxiv.org/abs/2303.03323) wins the best paper award at ICLR Workshop on Trustworthy and Reliable Large-Scale ML.
-Also to be presented as oral presentation (acceptance rate: 1.8%) at ICCV.
-Congrats Hritik!